oVirt/ovirt-site/source/feature/optaplanner.html.md

 *   Code duplication again
 *   Decoupling the plugins from REST is not trivial, there is no API to pass the required information to the proxy together with the scheduling task
 *   Lower performance
+*   If the user is not using Python modules only, then the optimization won't find the proper solution.
+This is an issue, because we need some information (pending memory) that is currently not exposed by the SDK

 # Examples and demostrations